Ian Matthews (drummer): Career

-Matthews started his career as a young club/jazz drummer and when not touring or recording with Kasabian, he often plays small jazz/funk gigs in and around Bristol.
+When not touring or recording with Kasabian, he often plays small jazz/funk gigs in and around Bristol.
 He has recorded with Bristol artist James Morton's Porkchop on Don't You Worry 'Bout That album.

 He cites Mitch Mitchell, Tony Williams and Buddy Rich as his strongest drumming influences.

 In 2015, Matthews joined with Al Murray, Keith Keough, Stuart Warmington and Al Kitching in founding the British Drum Company.